Get insider access

 We've currently tested over 50 pairs of Sennheiser headphones.
 They're a well-trusted brand that makes various models for different uses, focusing on open-back, reference-quality headphones.
-We generally test several Sennheiser headphones yearly, so we'll update this article as we release new reviews.
+We generally test several Sennheiser headphones yearly, and so far, they're one of the best headphone brands we've tested.
+We'll update this article as we release new reviews.

 The Sennheiser HD 800 S are the best Sennheiser headphones for audiophiles that we've tested.
 They have a high price point, which can set them out of reach for most people, and if you don't have one, you'll need an amp to get them to reach their full potential.
 However, if you can afford it, these open-back headphones can create a wide, spacious, and natural soundstage that's worth checking out if you want to immerse yourself in audio.
 The localization of instruments is a highlight of these, and their spacious soundstage helps enthusiasts listen critically and pick out elements of a mix.